Highly Effective Human Service Managers Program

 - Participants read specific chapters of The Essential Handbook for Highly Effective Human Service Managers before the meeting and come prepared to engage in the discussion and presentation.

-- Participants complete follow up activities in their assigned workbook between each module.
+- Participants complete follow up activities in their assigned workbook between each module meeting.
 This ensures they understand the topics as well as can successfully implement them on a regular basis

 - Designed for up to 12-months (12 modules plus an introduction and conclusion meeting).
 Building successful habits takes approximately 60 days.
 After two modules participants will be on the road to consistently demonstrating highly effective leadership behaviors that will encourage staff to be more committed to the manager/organization and perform at higher levels.
 The program can be modified to meet your needs.